dansmyers/Networks/README.md

 | 4            | D- |
 | Less than 4  | F |

-If you at least 11 points from the regular coursework, you need to complete three challenge projects to earn an A.
+If you earn 11 points from the regular coursework, you would need to complete three challenge projects to earn an A.

 ### Why Are You Doing This To Us?